dyoseloff/dyoseloff.github.io/_posts/2016-12-12-common-misspellings.markdown

 title:  "When Autocorrect Fails"
 date:   2016-12-12 20:44:03 -0500
 categories: R twitterAPI ggmap
 summary: Who misspells the most on Twitter?
+Use API mining and visualization in R to find out.
 ---
 During a time when autocorrect on our phones and computers carries a heavy load, sometimes poor grammar slips through the cracks.
 So, where in the U.S. has the worst spelling on Twitter?
 To explore this question, I looked at five major cities which represent different regions of the country.
 To have the "worst spelling" is a bit broad so I choose it to mean the percentage of time a city misspelled one of the top four most commonly misspelled words with its most common misspelling.